 There are some sewage systems that are easy to diagnose as “not working” and there are also some systems that may need a trained eye to make the call.
-Below are some signs of sewage systems that may not be working: Blockages in manholes or slowly draining toilets.
-Wet patches in the garden - even in dry weather The septic tank requires frequent emptying Storm or Roof water entering the septic system or leaking manholes Wet areas in the garden around the septic tank or percolation area Lush green grass around the septic tank/soakaway, even during dry weather The presence of nitrates and bacteria in your drinking water test results The septic tank is connected to a ditch or stream Odours from the septic tank or around the house If your still not sure it is possible to get your sewage system visually assessed by Corcorcan Precast Tanks
+Here are some signs that indicate your septic tank may not be working: Blockages in manholes or slowly draining toilets.
+Wet patches in the garden - even in dry weather.
+The septic tank requires frequent emptying.
+Storm or Roof water entering the septic system or leaking manholes.
+Wet areas in the garden around the septic tank or percolation area.
+Lush green grass around the septic tank/soakaway, even during dry weather.
+The presence of nitrates and bacteria in your drinking water test results.
+The septic tank is connected to a ditch or stream odours from the septic tank or around the house.
+If you're still not sure, it is possible to get your sewage system visually assessed by Corcorcan Precast Tanks

 A percolation test is carried out to determine what type of sewage treatment system will be suitable for your property.
 The percolation test provides us with the soakage value of the soil, what depth the water table or bed is present at and a number of other factors.
 With these results and the assistance of Geological mapping we can provide you with the most suitable sewage system for your site.

 Percolation tests are carried to determine the size required for the percolation area.
 The soakage of the soil in every site varies.
 Some sites have good soakage and some are very poor.
 Therefore a single solution can't be offered to everyone.
 It is crucial to carry out a percolation test in order to know how good your soil soaks and to determine the maximum height of the water table (in order to maintain relevant separations as per the EPA Code of Practice 2009).
 A percolation test is required by law in order to apply for planning permission.
 Sepcon have a dedicated team that will assist in providing the relevant site assessment information and documents in order to lodge your planning application.
 Contact us today to discuss your individual requirements.